cbmartinez42/boardify-project/README.md

 * Bored API - Get random activity to try to break the borednessocity! - https://www.boredapi.com/
 * RobotHash - Enter any text or number for a randomly generated robot, alien, monster, etc. - https://robohash.org/
 * Random Jokes - Get a random joke for giggles! - https://github.com/15Dkatz/official_joke_api or (https://icanhazdadjoke.com/api, http://www.icndb.com/api/, https://sv443.net/jokeapi/v2/)
-* Superheros - Search to learn more about any Superhero or Villain- https://superheroapi.com/
+* Superheroes - Search to learn more about any Superhero or Villain- https://superheroapi.com/

 If we have time we will add additional APIs to make a more rich UX